jessicarush/javascript-notes/arrays.md

 # Arrays

-Arrays are JavaScript's lists.
+JavaScript arrays are like lists in Python.
 Arrays can store any data types (including strings, numbers, booleans, and other arrays).
 Like lists in Python, arrays are ordered and mutable, meaning each item has a numbered position and can be assigned a new value.

 ## Table of Contents